darynneqyan/customNudge/SETUP_INSTRUCTIONS.md

    - Enable **"Allow Notifications"**
    - Set **Alert Style** to **"Alerts"**
    - Enable **"Show in Notification Center"** and **"Play sound for notifications"**
+   - Turn off Focus Mode (e.g. Do Not Disturb) or add "GUM Notifier" to Allowed Apps for Notifications so that the Notifications can come through.

 3. **Verify permissions:**
    ```bash